MuKnIO/SEQ-Core-Elements/OVERVIEW.md

 All of the weight values are translated into an abstract reference unit so they can be directly compared by the node's mempool.
 In the future, we might want to extend this schema to allow an explicit reference unit, as well as per-asset denominations to handle a wider breadth of asset valuations.

-[^1]: See section on [overflow protections](#overflow-protection) for how this interacts with max total number of coins enforced by consensus code.

 ## Implementation

 The No Coin feature will be implemented as an extension to the Elements blockchain platform, which is itself an extension of Bitcoin.
 The most relevant feature that Elements adds to Bitcoin is asset issuance, which enables new types of assets to be issued and transferred between network participants.